REVIEW: Rogue Moon by Algis Budrys

 The book expands on the novella by extending the dialogue or descriptions, re-ordering scenes and changing scenes entirely.
 In most cases, the changes made little or no difference.
 For example: on a date, Ed Hawks describes a point in his youth where he had to make a decision.
 In the novella, Ed had to choose between honesty and dishonesty in his attitude toward school.
 In the book, Ed was in Physics class with a poorly trained substitute and had to choose between taunting the teacher like the rest of the class, or trying to make the best and learn what he could.
 Is one of these better than the other?
 I didn’t think so.

 One thing I remember from reading the novella is the awkwardness of the opening scenes where Hawks recruits Barker at Barker’s swinging bachelor pad.
 The scene reminded me then of a James Bond movie, replete with the requisite flirtatious, bikini-clad, nympho babe (Claire) lying on the diving board.
 Barker is a reckless daredevil who expends incredible amounts of energy to appear macho.
-Even Claire, admittedly the object of Barker’s conquest, comes off a bitchy.
+Even Claire, admittedly the object of Barker’s conquest, comes off as unpleasant.
 I found these characters, and indeed most of them, unlikable – as if they are contentious just for the sake of being so.
 This book-length re-read only solidifies that memory.

 Again, minor nits.
 Rogue Moon is a good book, but it does not add anything significant to the novella on which it was based.
 In fact, I’d go so far as to say read the novella version instead of the book.